domaframework/doma/docs/query/insert.rst

           /* employee.salary */100,
           /* employee.version */0)

-Identifier auto setting and version value auto setting is not done in insertion by SQL file.
+Identifier auto setting and version value auto setting are not done by insertion by SQL file.
 Also, ``exclude`` element and ``include`` element and ``excludeNull`` element of ``@Insert`` are not referenced.

 Unique constraint violation
 ===========================

-``UniqueConstraintException`` is thrown regardless with or without using sql file if unique constraint violation is occured.
+``UniqueConstraintException`` is thrown regardless of with or without using sql file if unique constraint violation is occurred.

 Query timeout
 ==================

-You can specify second of query timeout to ``queryTimeout`` element of ``@Insert``.
+You can specify seconds of query timeout to ``queryTimeout`` element of ``@Insert``.

 .. code-block:: java

   @Insert(queryTimeout = 10)
   int insert(Employee employee);

-This specifying is applied regardless with or without using sql file.
+This specifying is applied regardless of with or without using sql file.
 Query timeout that is specified in :doc:`../config` is used if ``queryTimeout`` element is not set value.

 SQL log output format